-- .1 All officers of the Department shall be required to take a physical examination conducted by a licensed physician once every twenty-four (24) months, except those officers who were given a preemployment physical one year or less from the scheduled date. - .2 Officers will be reimbursed up to the amount of responsible co-pay and the officer will have a copy of the physician's examination report forwarded to the Chief of Police and Director of Human Resources. - .3 If the physician discovers any physical defects or abnormalities during the examination which, in the physician's opinion would adversely affect the officer's ability to perform his job, such findings shall be forwarded to the Chief of Police immediately with the physician's recommendations for correcting said deficiencies.
+.3 If the physician discovers any physical defects or abnormalities during the examination which, in the physician's opinion would adversely affect the officer's ability to perform his job, such findings shall be forwarded to the Chief of Police immediately with the physician's recommendations for correcting said deficiencies.
 Any and/or all physical defects discovered during this examination shall require that the officer consult with the attending physician, his/her family physician or a specialist to have the physical defects corrected.
-Failure of any officer to comply shall result in disciplinary action.
+Failure of any officer to complete the mandated physical agility assessment can result in the officer not being certified as a police officer with the Commission.